SajeYrid/python/UPDATE PLANS.md

       Disply what item you have next to your attack and defense stats like this attack = 2 (Crowbar)
         defense = 1 (Nothing)
-      DISPLAY EXTRA INFO BASED ON WHAT IS GOING ON, SUCH AS:
-        Area 1 (Unbroken Door): Trying to investigate this strange door that they found.
-        Area 1 (Broken Door): Certified Door Breaker Area 2 (V O I D): Has no idea what they are getting themselves into. stuff like this y'know.

 Area 1 (Unbroken Door)
   SUGGESTION: The key command of your hand phasing through the key should activate if 'key' is included in the command the player gives rather than needing the specific 'take key' command.